adnissen/roam_jira_export/readme.md

 * `inline` code
 * images :sunrise_over_mountains:

-To use, clone the repository and open the chrome "extensions" window.
-Enable developer mode, click "load unpacked extension" and locate the cloned repo.
+To use, follow the guide here to add a new javascript code block to your graph: https://roamresearch.com/#/app/help/page/ezKbtrHNF
+Then, add the contents of `contentScript.js` into the new code block: https://github.com/adnissen/roam_jira_export/blob/master/contentScript.js

-After installation, the "..." menu in the upper-right of Roam will have a new "Export to JIRA" option.
+After running the block, the "..." menu in the upper-right of Roam will have a new "Export to JIRA" option.